pyodide/pyodide-blog/content/posts/function-pointer-cast-emulation.md

 ### 4. Trampolines

-When calling from Js ==> WebAssembly, the calls behave like Javascript function
+When calling from Javascript into WebAssembly, the calls behave like Javascript function
 calls: if we give the wrong number of arguments, it's silently fixed for us.
 The bad function calls only occur at a small number of call sites, so if we patch in a trampoline to each of these call sites that calls a Javascript function that